ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 ## Prerequisites

-I will assume the reader understands the rules of BlackJack and the various action (Stand, Hit, Double, Split, and Surrender) and the various terms associated with BlackJack (hard hands, soft hands, busting, the shoe, a blackjack, etc).
+I will assume the reader understands the rules of BlackJack, the various actions (Stand, Hit, Double, Split, and Surrender), and the various terms associated with BlackJack (hard hands, soft hands, busting, the shoe, a blackjack, etc).
 If you do not, there are plenty of resources online.

 It should be noted that there are a lot of variations to the rules of BlackJack.
 * Whether the dealer hits on soft $17$